The64thGamer/cheeseepedia/content/659pawbflnp94rt3/content.md

 ### Filming Locations

-Segments not filmed on location are filmed at MPS Studios, an exception to this is the the CEC TV Intro, which was filmed inside Dept 18. at the {{< wiki-link "ShowBiz Pizza Time Corporate Office" >}}.
+Segments not filmed on location are filmed at MPS Studios, an exception to this is the the CEC TV Intro, which was filmed inside Dept 18. at the [ShowBiz Pizza Time Corporate Office].
 This show is completely filmed in the DFW area.
 - 'Hold On' was filmed at the now closed Americas Ice Garden.
 - 'I Thank You' was filmed at Leonhardt Lagoon Nature Walk, The Dallas Arboretum and Botanical Garden, and N Market St.